-("CMT") and the Assistant Chief heading the Office of Professional Responsibility ("OPR") and was a more detailed discussion of specific alternatives for reforming the structure and operations of the UFRB.80
+Chief heading OPR and was a more detailed discussion of specific alternatives for reforming the structure and operations of the UFRB.

-In response to the OIM's findings regarding the need for improvement in the performance of the UFRB and our technical assistance in this area, this quarter MPD implemented a plan to restructure both the composition of the UFRB and its operations.
+Last quarter, in response to the OIM's findings and technical assistance, MPD implemented a plan to restructure both the composition of the UFRB and its operations.
 The significant reforms MPD has implemented with respect to the UFRB include:

 - Reorganization of the UFRB's membership.
-MPD has reorganized the composition of the UFRB to, among other things, provide for more direct involvement by command staff at the Assistant Chief level.
-The chair of the UFRB now will be one of the three Regional Operations Command ("ROC") Assistant Chiefs, and each of the three ROC chiefs will serve rotating one-year terms as UFRB chair.
+MPD has reorganized the UFRB to provide for more direct involvement by command staff at the Assistant Chief level.
+The Chair of the UFRB will be one of the three Regional Operations Command ("ROC") Assistant Chiefs, and each of the three ROC chiefs will serve rotating one-year terms as UFRB Chair.
 The permanent members of the UFRB will be the Commanding Officer of the Special Operations Division, the Commanding Officer of the Office of the Superintendent of Detectives, and the Commanding Officer of IPS.
 The two rotating members of the Board will be Commanders from one of the seven MPD districts, who will rotate after serving one-year terms. - Established schedule for UFRB meetings.
 MPD has established a schedule for UFRB meetings over the next 13 months, beginning in July 2005.
 In order to provide more time for deliberations regarding use of force cases before the UFRB, the schedule provides for two meetings per month, rather than one.
-MPD's plan also establishes strict attendance requirements, and a member may be excused from a UFRB meeting only by the chair. - Decision point analysis.
-A central aspect of the OIM's technical assistance has been our recommendation that MPD employ a focused "decision point" analytical approach to each of the use of force cases before it.
-This analytical process provides a framework for considering each point in the sequence of events when an involved officer made a decision that may have helped shape the manner in which subsequent events unfolded, as opposed to focusing solely on the final decision to use force.
-This decision point process, we believe, will allow the UFRB to conduct more intensive and comprehensive reviews of use of force incidents and to identify any flawed tactical decisions and training opportunities that may be present in each of the cases reviewed by the Board.

-• Administrative support for the UFRB.
-The OIM also recommended that MPD assign a staff member to perform significant preparation work necessary to assist the UFRB in performing methodical and comprehensive decision point analyses of the cases it reviews.
-MPD has assigned a full-time UFRB Administrator whose duties include, among other things, preparing agendas for review by the UFRB chair; in advance of each Board meeting, preparing "Decision Point Matrix Analysis" summaries with respect to each of the cases to be reviewed by the Board; ensuring that relevant MPD policies, directives, and lesson plans are available to the Board members during their deliberations; preparing summaries of each Board meeting that include, among other things, the Board's findings and recommendations; and notifying subject officers of the Board's decisions.81
+MPD's plan also establishes strict attendance requirements, and a member may be excused from a UFRB meeting only by the Chair. - Decision point analysis.
+We have strongly recommended that MPD employ a focused "decision point" approach in analyzing each use of force case.
+This approach provides a framework for considering each point when an officer made a decision that may have affected subsequent events, as opposed to focusing solely on the final decision to use force.
+This decision point process allows the UFRB to conduct more intensive and comprehensive reviews of use of force incidents and to identify any flawed tactical decisions and training opportunities that arise out of the investigations. - Administrative support for the UFRB.
+The OIM also recommended that MPD assign a staff member to perform significant preparation to assist the UFRB in performing decision point analyses.
+MPD has assigned a full-time UFRB Administrator whose duties include, among other things, preparing agendas for review by the UFRB Chair; preparing "Decision Point Matrix Analysis" summaries for each case; ensuring that relevant MPD policies, directives, and lesson plans are available to the Board members during their deliberations; preparing summaries of each Board meeting that include the Board's findings and recommendations; and notifying subject officers of the Board's decisions.